The Hermit ~ Yours Truly

 Of all the goddesses in the world that could have waltzed in and decided I was one of theirs, Hyndla, Hag of the Caves, was perhaps the one I expected least.
 It’s rather a funny story, actually.
 I did a tarot reading just to test the reading – it was a deity interview spread – and actually wound up with who I thought at the time was Hel.
 Later on I ended up in a situation in which Hel, Hyndla, and I were in the same place and I asked Hel if she was my matron.
 Hyndla laughed and more or less said, “No, you sweet, silly child, I am.”
 We don’t talk much – she tends to keep busy and I tend to keep to myself – but every once in a while I feel a nudge to do something for her.
 She’s the reason I finally listened to “Women Who Run With the Wolves,” and might be trying to stick my toe into ancestor work, soon.

-Knowing my propensity for being a bit curmudgeonly, as well as my seemingly innate talent for getting well and truly over-the-top worked up about things, it might come as no surprise that I work with Odin, among other people.
-I have a contract with Odin that spans back to when I was still living in viking-age Scandinavia, which we’re still trying to re-negotiate, since the tattoo reminding me of this pact was on my left arm.
-Which I lost in a fight with a much more powerful (and younger, at the time) berserker.
-I owe a lot to Gramps, and I’m happy to do what I can for him nowadays, since I’m not exactly being harassed or bullied for my abilities anymore.
+Knowing my propensity for being a bit curmudgeonly, as well as my seemingly innate talent for getting well and truly over-the-top worked up about things, it might come as no surprise that I work with Oðinn, among other people.
+I owe a lot to Gramps, and I’m happy to do what I can for him nowadays, since I’m not exactly being harassed or bullied for my abilities these days.
 If anything, I’ve become a curiosity, especially to my Pack.
 Odin pushes me to learn more about the past – both objectively and in following what strands of my past lives that I can remember – so that I can better understand the patterns that continue on into the present day.
 He’s the, “rub dirt on that scrape,” kind of supporter, the, “only way you’ll find out is by getting off your ass and doing it,” kind.
 He has a lot to teach about power, politics, and charisma, but he’s come to respect the fact that I have a very different approach to people and business than most.

 Other Relevant Deities (and Deity-level Beings)